nvimpel/chipwhisperer/docs/source/Capture/ChipWhisperer-Husky.md

 offering vastly improved performance over a typical asynchronous oscilloscope setup
 * 12-bit 200MS/s ADC for capturing power traces
     - Can be clocked at both the same clock speed as the target, as well as integer multiples of this frequency.
-* +55dB adjustable low noise gain, allowing the Lite to easily measure small signals
+* +55dB adjustable low noise gain, allowing easy measurement of small signals
 * Clock and voltage fault generation via FPGA-based pulse generation
 * XMEGA (PDI), AVR (ISP), SAMBA (Microchip SAM) and STM32F (UART Serial) bootloader built in
 * JTAG/SWD debugging lines on CW 20-pin connector, as well as JTAG compatible 20-pin digital header